lloydkevin/hugo-wd/content/post/2019-12-16-converting-to-static.md

 I did have some issues importing the comments from WordPress it Disqus.
 The automatic import claimed to work, but I couldn't see the comments.
 I also tried manually importing comments; again, I didn't see anything.

 After much deliberation, I learned two things:
-1. You won't see the comments while debugging local.
+1. You won't see the comments while debugging locally.
 (It could be an aspect of my theme)
 2. Even when the site is deployed, the imported comments only show up in the domain name matches.
-I was deploying to the netlify.com doamin and they weren't showing up.
+I was deploying to the netlify.com domain and they weren't showing up.

 ## Domain Changes
 This is somewhat unrelated, but I wanted to go ahead and get it done on WordPress before moving over to Hugo.